cmbuer/CubeBert/README.md

 While the music and sound effects came from the Unity asset store, the bulk of the project is homegrown.

 Controls are simple, and in the standard FPS style:  WASD keys for movement, shift to jump.

+The demo now contains preliminary version of health pickups and an attack mechanic--CubeBert can jump on the penguin bot's heads to dispatch them.